 In my role, I approach each case with a clinical eye, yet my goal is to harness your own truth and power, however that may individually manifest.

-HELPING YOU meet your breastfeeding goals without judgement:
+meet your breastfeeding goals without judgement:

 I am grateful to function as a holistic professional, IBCLC, and RN outside of the hospital paradigm.
 This allows me to “say it like it is” without the constraints of corporate structures or management.
 At the same time, I am experienced working within those structures, I can see them for their value, and I am happy to coordinate care with whomever you choose to follow you through pregnancy, childbirth and the postpartum period.